 Instructions

-3. Heat a cast iron or other non-stick pan to medium high heat, oil the pan with a teaspoon or so of oil.
-Use tongs to place battered veggies onto the pan, spreading out so they are not piled on each other.
+3. Sear.
+Heat a cast-iron or other non-stick pan to medium-high heat, and oil the pan with a teaspoon or so of oil.
+Use tongs to place 1/4 of the battered veggies onto the pan, spreading out so they are not piled on each other.
 Spoon on batter to fill in any holes.
-Keeping it thin and no bigger then 7 inches.
+Keep it thin and no wider than 6 inches.
+Sprinkle on a teaspoon of sesame seeds.
+Cook until golden, 3-4 minutes per side.
+After flipping, press the pancake down with a metal spatula to flatten and cook more evenly on the underside.

-5. Serve with kimchi and dipping sauce.
+5. Serve with kimchi and the flavorful dipping sauce.

 Notes